makeabilitylab/makeabilitylabwebsite/README.md

 * [Troubleshooting](#troubleshooting)

 # Dev Prereqs
-While the instructions below walk you through a step-by-step process to configure your machine for developing the Makeability Lab website, here's a summary of the tools we use:
+While the instructions which is given below to walk you through a step-by-step.the  process to configure your machine for developing the Makeability Lab website, here's a summary of the fowling tools we use:
 - Docker
 - PyCharm
 - Git

 # Docker Installation (Mac)
-1. If you don't have Docker yet, you can download it [here](https://store.docker.com/search?type=edition&offering=community).
-We use the Community Edition.
-Open up the application.
-Run `docker version` to make sure that it is running.
+1. If you don't have Docker yet, then you can download it➡ [here](https://store.docker.com/search?type=edition&offering=community).
+We use the Community Edition. then Open up the application.and Run `docker version` to make sure that it is running or not.

-2. Clone this repository using `git clone https://github.com/jonfroehlich/makeabilitylabwebsite.git` and navigate to the project home directory using the `cd` command.
+2.most important to  Clone this repository using➡ `git clone https://github.com/jonfroehlich/makeabilitylabwebsite.git` and navigate to the project home directory using the `cd` this command.

-3. Build the docker images.
-Run `docker build .` or `docker build . -t <tag>`--the latter allows you to tag your build with a name (we recommend tagging it as `makelab_image` for easy access).
+3. Build the docker images. and Run `docker build .` or `docker build . -t <tag>`--the latter allows you to tag your build with a name (we recommend tagging it as `makelab_image` for easy access for you).
 This step takes a while the first time (~2-3 min).
 If you don't add a tag to your build in step 3, you can look at the last line of the build that says `Successfully built <tag>` to get your tag.

 4. Running the container.
 Once the image has built, run `docker-compose up`, this will bring up both the postgres container for the database and the website containers.
 For future reference, running `docker-compose up -d` will allow you to continue using the same terminal and none of the output messages will be displayed.